Nick-322/PiAlign/README.md

 ## Stdout

 Stdout shows the alignment result of a pair of protein-protein interfaces.
 It displays, IS-score, P-value, Z-score, Number of aligned residues between interfaces, Number of aligned contacts, RMSD, and Seq identity.
-'Index Ch1 Resid1 AA1    Ch2 Resid2 AA2    Distance NAC NC1 NC2 Note'
+"Aligned Interface Residues" section has 12 column values.
+"Index" has indices of aligned interface residue pairs.
+"Ch1", "Resid1" and "AA1" are chainIDs, residue IDs, and 3 letter abbreviations of corresponding amino acids for the interface of the first PDB file.
+"Ch2", "Resid2" and "AA2" are for the interface of the second PDB file.
+"Distance" provides the distance between interface residues in angstrom.
+"NAC" provides the number of atomic contact.
+"NC1" and "NC2" gives the number of contact residues within interface in the first and second PDB files, respectively.
+"Note" denotes whether the interface residue pairs are within 5 Ansgtrom and residues are identical.

 ## Reference